Things to Do in Tuscany – Art & Culture, Food & Wine, Shopping, Nature, Active, History & Monuments, and Museums

-In Tuscany, you can catch sit in the stands of a Serie A soccer game.
+In Tuscany, you can sit in the stands at a Serie A soccer game.
 Local teams include Fiorentina (Florence) and Empoli.
 The other leagues are also fun to watch and can be just as exciting (and intense!).

 Good To Know: If you want to go to a match, you’ll need to buy a ticket that’s attached to your ID.

 Check out How to See a Soccer Game in Italy!